 What is Customer Feedback & How to Work with it?

 It might be hard to start collecting feedback if you’ve never done it before.
-But this should not stop you from connecting with your customers and clients.
+But this should not stop you from engaging with your customers and clients.
 This is a chance to build the community you’ve hopefully been dreaming about.

-Customers feedback is a valuable resource that serves as the basis for understanding the needs of your audience, developing a strong competitive strategy, and improving products and workflows.
+Customer feedback is a valuable resource that serves as the basis for understanding the needs of your audience, developing a strong competitive strategy, and improving products and workflows.

 Table of Contents

 What is Customer Feedback?

 By the end of the 20th century, marketing in the United States and Western Europe had developed to such an extent that attracting a new client became more expensive than the profit from selling a product or service to him.
 For growth, new drivers had to be found, and one of them was a client or user experience.

 Customer reviews are important for both companies and consumers.
 Thanks to this information, other people can learn about the quality of goods or services and make the right choice.
 There are even special websites where people review different products and services.
 This means that everyone can write any review about the desired company.

 Doing everything to ensure that the customer who bought their products was satisfied not only with the purchase but also the service, companies began to form an army of fans who, without knowing it, promoted the brand among their friends and acquaintances.
 However, there is another side to this phenomenon.
 There will always be customers who are not satisfied with your products or services.
 Thus, they spread the bad word about your brand, leaving you with fewer potential customers among their friends, relatives, and random people on the Internet.